FernandoJoachin/70-preguntas-JS/README.md

 20. What are Closures?
 [Answer](https://youtu.be/AKzno3oYHj0)
 21. What are the falsy values in Javascript?
 [Answer](https://youtu.be/Y_ObJxDPQWo)
 22. How to check if values is falsy?
 [Answer](https://youtu.be/eKWlE_hlLI8)
+23. What does "use strict" do?
+[Answer](https://youtu.be/6gCJGBydmj4)
+24. What´s the value of 'this' in Javascript?
+25. What is the prototype of an object?
+26. What is an IFFE, what is the use of it?
+[Answer](https://youtu.be/wvf2LxfmkeE)